Featured Bible Study Program

 If you come into contact with the reality of church members, or churchgoers, and those who claim to be Christians, you will not be surprised to find that they know very little about the Word of God.

-It’s about approaching your study with intentional goals and having a plan.
+It’s about approaching your study with intentional goals and having practical plan.
 Studying the Bible is neither dry nor arduous.
 While it does require effort, the rewards are truly remarkable.
 Give yourself an opportunity to explore an incredible journey, test yourself and becoming mature in Christ.

 About Dr. J. Vernon McGee